stickyptyltd-glitch/MindMend/replit.md

 - **NEW: Advanced Treatment Recommender using AI consensus for personalized therapy plans**
 - **NEW: Admin interface for AI model configuration, testing, and performance monitoring**
 - **NEW: Official brand logo selected - Growth & Healing design (Logo 4) - USER CONFIRMED SELECTION**
+- **NEW: Comprehensive user registration system with 5-step guided onboarding**
+- **NEW: Secure login system with password recovery and social login options**
+- **NEW: Interactive onboarding tutorial with animated Alex character guide**

 # User Preferences